 - Beverly Hills Cop

 Obviously, the majority of this 1984 comedy classic is set in Beverly Hills, California, but the event that kicks off the plot – the murder of Detective Axel Foley’s childhood friend Mikey – takes place in Detroit.
-And unlike a lot of movies set in Detroit, Beverly Hills Cop actually filmed there.
+And unlike many movies set in Detroit, Beverly Hills Cop actually filmed there.
 The producers even hired Detroit PD Homicide Inspector Gilbert Hill to play Foley’s boss, Inspector Todd, which gave the Detroit scenes even more authenticity.

 - “Especially in Michigan” – Red Hot Chili Peppers

-“Deep in the mitten/Where lions and tigers come running, just to steal your luck”
+“Deep in the mitten / Where lions and tigers come running, just to steal your luck”

 Lead singer Anthony Kiedis was born and raised in Grand Rapids; he moved to Hollywood at the age of twelve to live with his dad.
-“Especially in Michigan”, off The Peppers’ 2006 album Stadium Arcadium, is a lovely little ode to Kiedis’s home state.
+“Especially in Michigan”, off the Peppers’ 2006 album Stadium Arcadium, is a lovely little ode to Kiedis’s home state.
 I particularly love the “lions and tigers” line, which is clearly a reference to Detroit’s respective NFL and MLB teams.

 - Keegan-Michael Key

-As I was researching this piece, I stumbled upon this playlist created by Interlochen Public Radio (located in the northern lower peninsula, Interlochen is home to a well-renowned arts program whose graduates include Ben Foster, Ed Helms, Norah Jones, Terry Crews and Anthony Rapp).
+As I was researching this piece, I stumbled upon this playlist created by Interlochen Public Radio (located in the northern lower peninsula, Interlochen is home to a well-renowned arts program whose graduates include Ben Foster, Ed Helms, Norah Jones, Terry Crews, and Anthony Rapp).
 All of my song choices appear on this list; thought y’all might enjoy it too.